ElGrandeToto: Influences and persona

 Among his biggest influences is the American rapper 2Pac, about whom he has said: "I love Pac.
 Pac stood for something, he defended his ideas."
-A known supporter of the Moroccan football club Wydad AC, he referenced his fandom in his early hit "Pablo."
+A known supporter of the Moroccan football club Wydad AC, Fahssi referenced his fandom in his early hit "Pablo."

 Name

-ElGrandeToto derived his stage name from the notorious Italian mafia figure Salvatore "Toto" Riina.
-Among his biggest influences is the American rapper 2Pac, about whom he has said: "I love Pac.
-Pac stood for something, he defended his ideas."
+Fahssi derived his stage name "ElGrandeToto" from the notorious Italian mafia figure Salvatore "Toto" Riina.

 Political views and activism

-ElGrandeToto has publicly engaged in internet activism on both international and domestic issues.
-In 2024, he participated in a charity concert in Paris on May 22 in support of Palestine during the Gaza catastrophe, performing alongside other North African artists, with “all proceeds … to Medical Aid for Palestinians”.
+Fahssi has publicly engaged in internet activism on both international and domestic issues.
+In 2024, he participated in a charity concert in Paris on May 22 in support of Palestine during the Gaza genocide, performing alongside other North African artists, with “all proceeds … to Medical Aid for Palestinians”.

-In the context of growing discontent in Morocco in 2025, Toto voiced support for the Gen Z protests demanding reforms in healthcare, education and governance.
+In the context of growing discontent in Morocco in 2025, Fahssi voiced support for the Gen Z protests demanding reforms in healthcare, education and governance.
 He wrote on Instagram "in the most beautiful country in the world, this youth is being targeted and is screaming out, but only for their rights. ...
 This Moroccan youth isn't backing down; they want a better tomorrow."